Aly Khan: Military service and honours

-In 1939, Prince Aly Aga Khan joined the French Foreign Legion and served with its cavalry division in Egypt and the Middle East.
+In 1939, Aly Aga Khan joined the French Foreign Legion and served with its cavalry division in Egypt and the Middle East.
 In 1940, he joined the Royal Wiltshire Yeomanry, becoming a lieutenant colonel in 1944.
 That same year, he participated in the Allied landing in the south of France with the United States Seventh Army, serving as a liaison officer with the rank of captain; for this, he was made an officer in the Legion of Honour in 1950.

 He also was awarded the Croix de Guerre and the United States Bronze Star Medal.

-Prince Aly Khan was installed as the 1st Colonel of the Regiment of the newly raised 4 Cavalry Regiment (1 November 1956), Pakistani Army in a military ceremony during 1957 and he retained this honor until his death.
+Aly was installed as the 1st Colonel of the Regiment of the newly raised 4 Cavalry Regiment (1 November 1956), Pakistani Army in a military ceremony during 1957 and he retained this honor until his death.

 Ambassador of Pakistan to the United Nations

 In November 1957 Aly Khan met President Iskander Mirza of Pakistan and was offered a post as the country's Ambassador to the United Nations.
 The formal announcement of the appointment was made on 6 February 1958.

-As a member of the United Nations Political and Security Committee representing Pakistan, Aly Khan's brief U.N. posting was viewed with surprise by many observers, some of whom considered him "the Asian-African answer to Irene Dunne", an American movie star not known for her political skills, Dunne had recently been designated a member of the United States delegation at General Assembly, largely in recognition of her Republican fundraising efforts.
+As a member of the United Nations Political and Security Committee representing Pakistan, Aly Khan's brief U.N. posting was viewed with surprise by many observers, some of whom considered him "the Asian-African answer to Irene Dunne", an American movie star not known for her political skills; Dunne had recently been designated a member of the United States delegation at General Assembly, largely in recognition of her Republican fundraising efforts.

 He was elected as vice president of the United Nations General Assembly on 17 September 1958 and also served as chairman of the U.N.'s Peace Observation Committee.

 Personal life

-Prince Aly Khan was famously a man-about-town in his youth.
+Aly Khan was famously a man-about-town in his youth.
 "I had been involved with several women", he gamely told a reporter when asked about his life.
 His list of affairs included high-profile lovers such as the British debutante Margaret Whigham, later Duchess of Argyll, Thelma, Viscountess Furness, an American who was simultaneously involved with the Prince of Wales, British entertainer Joyce Grenfell and British socialite and hostess Pat Marlowe.
 Of his first wife, he remarked, "I was tired of trouble.
 Joan was a sane and solid girl, and I thought if I married her, I would stay out of trouble."